Unlock your office doors with iPhone: Employee badges in Apple Wallet

 Deployment architecture of Apple Wallet with existing building system, tenant experience App, HID, Identity provider Okta, Data analysis tools and access credentials managed by Kisi.

-2. Then you can add the badge to Apple Wallet and will not be required to keep the enrollment app to unlock doors via iPhone or Apple Watch.
+2. Then you can add the employee badge to Apple Wallet and will not be required to keep the enrollment app to unlock doors via iPhone or Apple Watch.

-3. The user experience is seamless: Hold the phone to the Kisi door reader or other Apple certified reader, and Apple Wallet automatically selects the right credential to unlock this door.
-You can unlock permitted building doors, office doors, elevators, turnstiles, printers, or parking gates using their iPhone or Apple Watch.
+3. The user experience is seamless: Hold the iPhone to the Kisi door reader or other Apple certified reader, and Apple Wallet automatically selects the right credential to unlock this door.

 Kisi branded image showing the steps to using Apple Access with Kisi

-Access Credential provisioning leads to an employee badge being added to Apple Wallet on iPhone or Apple Watch *coming soon
+Access Credential provisioning leads to an employee badge being added to Apple Wallet on iPhone

-Design of Apple Wallet employee badges
+Design of employee badges in Apple Wallet #

-How to design an Apple Wallet badge?
+How to design an employee badge that will live in Apple Wallet?

 Apple’s badge design guidelines are accessible in their developer documentation.